Razat94/learnSEO/README.md

 > This guide won't provide any secrets that'll automatically rank your site first in Google (sorry!),
 > but following the best practices outlined below will hopefully make it easier for search engines to crawl, index and understand your content.

+Having said all that, I will try to write this guide in a similar fashion by following Mozs Pyramid of Greatness:

   <div align = "center">
     <img src = "images/moz.PNG">
   </div>